 How can you embrace this within your financial services?
 One option is Value-Added Checking.
-It provides a series of benefits chosen by your institution to excite your account holders while building revenues.
+It’s a subscription checking platform, which provides a series of benefits chosen by your institution to excite your account holders while building revenues.
 Let’s examine both Pros and Cons:

 Pros of Value-Added Checking

 When implemented according to best-practices, Value-Added Checking will generate more non-interest income than any other available checking solution.
 There are a few factors which directly determine revenue potential:

 - Chosen benefit package (most providers allow you to customize to fit your account holders’ needs)